Inulin vs Psyllium: Which Is Better for Gut Health?

 What is Fiber and Why is it Important for Gut Health?

-- It Maintains the Digestive Lining - Dietary fiber contributes to the integrity of your digestive tract’s lining.
-The lining of your gut can cover about 4,000 square feet according to Harvard Health [1].
-So it’s very important to keep this lining intact.
+- It Maintains the Digestive Lining: Dietary fiber contributes to the integrity of your digestive tract's lining.
+The lining of your gut can cover about 4,000 square feet according to Harvard Health.
+So it's very important to keep this lining intact.

 But which dietary fiber is better if you have to choose just one?
 To answer that question, we should first take a look at each type individually.